CCR-project/CCR/README.md

 ## Download, installation, and sanity-testing
 The artifact is presented as a Docker image ("CCR-docker.tar"), but we are also submitting the latest source code ("CCR.tar.gz") just in case.
-Both of these are also available [here](https://github.com/alxest/CCR) and [here](https://hub.docker.com/repository/docker/alxest/popl23ae).
-If there is a need to update our artifact in the process of the review process, we will make the latest version available on those links.
+Both of these are also publicly available [here](https://github.com/alxest/CCR) and [here](https://hub.docker.com/repository/docker/alxest/popl23ae).
+If there is a need to update our artifact in the middle of the review process, we will make the latest version available on those links.

 ### Installing via Docker image